You will also need a 2 litre (3 pint) (8 cup) ovenproof dish.

-Heat half the butter in a frying pan/skillet over a medium heat.
-When the butter is frothy and hot, add half the meatballs.
+Meanwhile, heat half the butter in the pan/skillet over a medium heat.
+When the butter is foaming, add half the meatballs.
 Shake them in the pan to keep them moving and cook until browned all over, about 5 minutes.
-Remove, using a slotted spoon, and transfer them to the casserole dish.
+Transfer them to the casserole dish using a slotted spoon.
 Repeat with the remaining meatballs, adding extra butter if needed.

-Mix the crème frâiche and cornflour/cornstarch together in a bowl, then stir into the casserole until well blended.
-Return to the oven for a further 15 minutes, uncovered, until bubbling.
-The sauce will become thick.
+Next mix the crème frâiche and cornflour/cornstarch together in a bowl, then stir into the casserole until well blended.

 Looking for a quick and easy supper from cupboard staples?
 Then here’s a tasty Tuna and Egg Pasta dish.
 Penne and a couple of cans of tuna are folded into a cheese sauce and topped with egg and crunchy buttered breadcrumbs.

 Bring the stock to the boil in a large pan and add the noodles.
 Cook until tender according to the time recommended on the packet.
 Once they are tender remove from the heat but do not drain.
 Then leave to cool a little.

 This a good time to chop the basil, crush the garlic, dice the ham and red pepper.